fmselab/roby/docs/index.md

 3. Only ANNs used for _classification_ are supported by roby.

-4. Input data must be representable using _np.ndarrays_.
+4. Input data must be representable using `np.ndarray`.

 ## Tutorials and application scenarios